 The resort is also right next to Pantai Cermin and a short drive to Blue Lagoon and Cape Rachado which is a lovely spot.
 In fact, it would be walkable to Blue Lagoon if it wasn’t for the heat (more info on things to do in Port Dickson here).

-If you are wondering how it compares to the Grand Lexis Port Dickson, I prefer the Hibiscus.
+If you are wondering how it compares to the Grand Lexis Port Dickson, I prefer the Grand Lexis Hibiscus PD.
 The pool villas are fabulous in both but I love the pool looking out to the water like you have at the Hibiscus.
-There are also far more facilities at the Hibiscus so it wins on every front for me.
+The Lexis Hibiscus Port Dickson facilities also do not disappoint (and there are more of them at the Hibiscus) so it wins on every front for me.

-So should you come?
+So – the conclusion of this Lexis Port Dickson review blog – should you come?
 Definitely!
 Unless you hate pools, resorts and having fun 🙂

 I hope you found this Lexis Hibiscus blog useful.
 If you are looking for more Port Dickson option, read our list of the best Port Dickson hotels here.